 |Biographical detail : ||Pakistani novelist

-In his latest book How to Get Filthy Rich in Rising Asia, Mohsin Hamid tackles the archetypal rags to riches story, adding contemporary sources of stress like religious sectarianism and looming environmental disaster.
+In his book, How to Get Filthy Rich in Rising Asia, Mohsin Hamid tackles the archetypal rags to riches story, adding contemporary sources of stress like religious sectarianism and looming environmental disaster.
 The author uses the form to explore the moral costs of the single-minded pursuit of money and how that quest often messes up the successful pursuit of happiness.
 His drawn characters is the Lahore-like metropolis, where fundamentalism, hypercapitalism and globalised culture rub up against rampant corruption and extreme poverty.

 But he made his breakthrough with his second book, The Reluctant Fundamentalist (2007) about a Princeton educated Pakistani whose views on Western culture sour after 9/11 and the American who may or may not have been sent to kill him.
 The second novel was published in 16 languages and short-listed for the 2007 Man Booker Prize.
 It is out now in paperback.

 Born in Lahore, Mohsin Hamid studied law at Harvard, and worked as a freelance journalist in Pakistan before moving to London in 2001.
 He is now based in Lahore.